elainechan/elainechan.github.io/src/pages/20190501-hobby-algorithmic-trading/index.md

 - In theory, there is no difference between theory and practice; in practice, there is.
 (Commonly attributed to Yogi Berra)
 - Be greedy when others are fearful and fearful when others are greedy.
 (Commonly attributed to Warren Buffett)
 - The trend is your friend (until it ends).
+- Buy on the rumor, sell on the news.
 - Bulls make money, bears make money but pigs get slaughtered.

 ## Rules